Greenville, South Carolina

 State Immunization Requirements

-A child cannot be admitted to any school or child development program without a valid SC Certificate of Immunization or a medical,religious, or special exemption.
+A child will not be allowed to attend any school or child development program without a valid SC Certificate of Immunization or a medical, religious, or special exemption.

 Our Services